qiaoqiao2323/robot-speech-intelligibility/Demos/adaptive_speech_examples.md

 the default voice wav file is under the `Demo/` named default_voice

+We randomly picked 4 participants in the evaluation process, we recorded the robot's voice next to the speaker of the robot and without any ambient played.
+The recording may not be really good as the limitation of the recording device.

-We randomly picked 4 participants in the evaluation process, we recorded the robot's voice next to the speaker of the robot and without any ambient played. some samples of the ambient sound are under the `Ambient_noise/Demo/` the adaptive voice of participants 1 wav file is under the `Demo/` named P1 the adaptive voice of participants 2 wav file is under the `Demo/` named P2 the adaptive voice of participants 3 wav file is under the `Demo/` named P3
+the adaptive voice of participants 1 wav file is under the `Demo/` named P1 the adaptive voice of participants 2 wav file is under the `Demo/` named P2 the adaptive voice of participants 3 wav file is under the `Demo/` named P3